On a Class of Hypergeometric Diagonals: General case

 To do this, we note that

 and

 by Kummer's identity~\cite[Eq.~3, p.~134]{Kummer1836}. \end{proof}

-The proof above explains the special role of the coefficient $a=2$ mentioned in the introduction: it is one of the few values, along with $1$ and $-1$, for which there exists a closed form expression for the evaluation of a ${}_2F_1$ hypergeometric function of $u$ at $u=1/a$.
+The proof above explains the special role of the coefficient $a=2$ mentioned in the introduction: it is one of the few values, along with $1$ and $-1$, for which there exists a closed form expression for the evaluation of a ${}_2F_1([\alpha,1-\alpha]\,;[\gamma]\,;u)$ at $u=1/a$.

-Now we can step forward and prove the essential lemma for Theorem \ref{thm:general2}.
+Now we can proceed and prove the essential lemma for Theorem \ref{thm:general2}.
 Note that contrary to Lemma \ref{lem:1} the following statement is purely about diagonal coefficients and not for general exponents anymore.
-Except for the missing factor $\binom{b_{N-1}+b_N-k}{k}$ and the new two factors $4^k$ and $\binom{(b-1)/2}{k}$ the statement is completely analogous.
+Except for the missing factor $\binom{b_{N-1}+b_N-k}{k}$ and the new two factors $4^k$ and $\binom{(b-1)/2}{k}$ the formulas are completely analogous.

 \begin{lem} Let $N$ be a positive integer and $b_1,\dots,b_{N} \in \QQ$ such that $b_{N-1}+b_N=-1$.
 For any $b \in \QQ$ the coefficient of $x_1^k\cdots x_N^k$ in

 is given by

 \end{lem} \begin{proof} By the same argument as in the proof of Lemma \ref{lem:1}, the left-hand side is equal to $\binom{b_N}{k}$ multiplied with the coefficient of $x_1^k \cdots x_{N-1}^k$ in